 One amazing aspect of the Ohio River Paddlefest is how it raises over $100,000 for Outdoor Adventure Clubs of Greater Cincinnati.
 Imagine what impact an initiative like that could have on Cleveland’s kids.
 During Paddlefest’s set-up we caught up with several volunteers to get their perspective.
 As any organizer knows, no large scale event like the Paddlefest happens without an army of volunteers!

-We are in the process of secure river access that will allow kayaks and canoes the ability to pass the site of the 1969 fire during a separate 6 mile float down the river to Rivergate Park.
+We are in the process of securing river access that will allow kayaks and canoes the ability to pass the site of the 1969 fire during a separate 6 mile float down the river to Rivergate Park.
 After reading this post, you now have a better feeling for the opportunity at hand.
 Let’s work together to make it happen on June 22, 2019!
 Contact us at firstname.lastname@example.org